x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: c4c43493-55e1-46d2-bd4b-d6f6cecd747f
-description: "Use the Exchange admin center (EAC) or Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory."
+description: "Use the Exchange admin center (EAC) or Exchange Online PowerShell to create a new distribution group in your Exchange Online organization or to mail-enable an existing group."
 ---

 # Create and manage distribution groups

-Use the Exchange admin center (EAC) or Exchange Management Shell to create a new distribution group in your Exchange organization or to mail-enable an existing group in Active Directory.
+Use the Exchange admin center (EAC) or Exchange Online PowerShell to create a new distribution group in your Exchange Online organization or to mail-enable an existing group.

 There are two types of groups that can be used to distribute messages:

 - Mail-enabled universal distribution groups (also called distribution groups) can be used only to distribute messages.

-- Mail-enabled universal security groups (also called security groups) can be used to distribute messages as well as to grant access permissions to resources in Active Directory.
+- Mail-enabled universal security groups (also called security groups) can be used to distribute messages as well as to grant access permissions to resources.
 For more information, see [Manage mail-enabled security groups](../../recipients-in-exchange-online/manage-mail-enabled-security-groups.md).

-It's important to note the terminology differences between Active Directory and Exchange.
+It's important to note the terminology differences between Active Directory and Exchange Online.
 In Active Directory, a distribution group refers to any group that doesn't have a security context, whether it's mail-enabled or not.
 In contrast, in Exchange, all mail-enabled groups are referred to as distribution groups, whether they have a security context or not.

 ## What do you need to know before you begin?